 Forward is the companion way into the lower cabin.
 Down three steps, which remove for access into the engine compartment, and to port is the U-Shaped galley.
 The galley is surprisingly large and efficient.
 There is an in-counter refrigerator/freezer aft, a two-burner propane stove, single stainless-steel sink and ample counter top and storage capacity.
 Across from the galley is the head compartment with a beautiful bi-fold teak door.
 The head is large with toilet, vanity and storage cabinet.

-The forward cabin offers a Pullman berth to starboard with a storage cabinet along the port side.
+The forward cabin offers a Pullman berth to starboard that is 78" in length!
+There is a storage cabinet along the port side.
 The cabinet has a jewelry box and ample storage shelving.
 Overhead is a hatch with screens while facing forward overhead is an opening port with screen.
 All the way forward is access into the anchor locker.
 The teak cabin door has been removed by is available for attaching.

 Wait until you see this boat!
 She is amazing and will entertain your smiles!
 Guaranteed!

 The galley is large and offers excellent food preparation and storage spaces.

 Single stainless-steel sink with faucet and cutting board cover

 In counter Nova Kool 12-volt powered refrigeration system with freezer compartment

 Dickinson stainless steel (2) burner propane stove top with cutting board cover